cardfunc/cardfunc.com/content/dev/api/authorization.md

     }
 }
 ```
-The body of the request contains an object of the Authorization data type.
+The body of the request contains an object of the Authorization.Creatable data type.

-## Authorization data type
+## Authorization.Creatable data type

 | Property     | Type             | Description                                  |
 |--------------|------------------|----------------------------------------------|